FarronF/limerick-council-meetings/meetings/2016/07/18-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 23rd May 2016.md

 submitted to the Office of Public Works for funding for this scheme in 2015

-and we await a response from the Office of Public Works.--- 19
+and we await a response from the Office of Public Works.
+---
+19

 Browns Quay Flood Mitigation Measures: An application for €320,000 was